ahmadsaib/weather-app/README.md

 3.producer (child)

-Required Software installation for execution.
+for execution follow the steps:

 1.Open Weather App as Maven Project
 2.Create Database in PostgreSQL